DevExpress/devextreme-documentation/concepts/05 Widgets/TagBox/05 Customize Item Appearance.md

         // ...
     ];

 Using similar techniques, you can also customize tags of the selected items.
-The template for them should be assigned to the [tagTemplate](/api-reference/10%20UI%20Widgets/dxTagBox/1%20Configuration/tagTemplate.md '/Documentation/ApiReference/UI_Widgets/dxTagBox/Configuration/#tagTemplate') option.
+The template for them should be assigned to the [tagTemplate](/api-reference/10%20UI%20Widgets/dxTagBox/1%20Configuration/tagTemplate.md '/Documentation/ApiReference/UI_Widgets/dxTagBox/Configuration/#tagTemplate') property.

 ---
 ##### jQuery